lpmagnuson/STARS/README.md

 ####Research Analysis

 Perform an 'Organizational-Enhanced' search in Web of Science to retrieve research by your institution.
-Save the results to your marked list (limited to 500 articles at a time) and export the marked records:
+Save the results to your marked list (limited to 500 articles at a time) and export the marked records as tab-delimited text:

 ![Marked List Export Settings](https://raw.githubusercontent.com/lpmagnuson/STARS/master/WOSrecords/WOS_Field_Export.png)